vvela2022/daily-js-code-challenges/README.md

 2. Since you cannot have nested repos, be sure to move outside of the class, or any other repo before the next step.

 3. To bring the materials in the repo into your computer, clone *your fork* of the repo by copying the URL shown when you click the **[Clone or download]**: `$ git clone <the copied URL>`

-4. Slack your instructors the link to your fork so that they can monitor your progress.

 ## Instructions